SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart Simplified/README.md

 )
 ```

-**⚙️ Step 3: Create the measures that needs to be amended**
+**⚙️ Step 3: Create the measures [Actual] and [SPLY] that needs to be amended**

 **⚠ IMPORTANT**

-Before running these DAX Query View codes in steps 3 and 5 you need to make sure the 'MeasuresTable' in the code has the same name of your table where you want to save the measures.
+Before running these DAX Query View codes in steps 3 and 5 make sure the 'MeasuresTable' in the code has the same name of your table where you want to save the measures.

+‼️ This is crucial to make everything work smoothly: if your measures table is called 'Tables for Measures', for example, follow these steps:

+- Rename the 'MeasuresTable' of the template you just downloaded into 'Tables for Measures'
+- Change the codes below replacing 'MeasuresTable' with 'Tables for Measures'
+- Run these codes in your model to add the measures.

+Following these steps you avoid the mismatch between the template and your model.

+You will just need to substitute the x-axis fields with your fields.

 ```
 DEFINE